LIT-Protocol/developer-guides-code/solana-openai/nodejs/README.md

 - **An Ethereum private key**
   - This private key will be used to:
     - Own the PKP we mint.
 The minted PKP will be used to create new Wrapped Keys.
     - In order to pay for this, the corresponding Ethereum account must have Lit Test Tokens.
-If you do not have any, you can get some from [the faucet](https://chronicle-yellowstone-faucet.getlit.dev/)
+If you do not have any, you can get some from [the faucet](https://chronicle-yellowstone-faucet.getlit.dev/).
 - **An OpenAI API key**
     - We will use this to make a request to OpenAI with our query to generate a response.
-    - This example currently uses the GPT-4o-mini model, please enable this model on your API key or change it in the code if needed
+    - This example currently uses the GPT-4o-mini model, please enable this model on your API key or change it in the code if needed.
 - **Node.js and Yarn**
-    - Please have these installed before running the example
+    - Please have these installed before running the example.

 ## Installation and Setup